gradientbear/notion-assistant-alexa-skill/docs/USER_GUIDE.md

 - An Alexa-enabled device (Echo, Echo Dot, etc.)
 - A Notion account
 - A valid license key
-- Notion databases set up (automatically created during setup)
+- Voice Plannerbases set up (automatically created during setup)

 ### Step 1: Enable the Skill

 1. Open the Alexa app on your phone
-2. Search for "Notion Data"
+2. Search for "Voice Planner"
 3. Click "Enable" or "Link Account"
 4. You'll be redirected to the web login page